As of 6th July 2021, Fairywill has stopped selling all of its oral care products via Amazon.

 There are 2 variants of this brush.
-The difference is the color.
+The difference is the colour.

-The Pro P11 is available in both black and white color options.
+The Pro P11 is available in both black and white colour options.

 The box contents are the same and usually the selling price is too.

 Select the white option and the handle, brush heads and travel case are white too.
-Whereas all items are black in color with the black variant.
+Whereas all items are black in colour with the black variant.